conficient/BlazorDynamicList/README.md

 > Note: the code for this example uses Blazor 3.0.0-preview4-19216-03

-This demo application shows how Blazor's component model permits us to easily encapsulate code, UI and behaviours in reusable modules.
+This demo application shows how Blazor's component model permits us to easily encapsulate code, UI and behaviours in reusable modules, and even load components dynamically in code.

-A demo is hosted at https://BlazorDynamicList.azurewebsites.net
+A demo is hosted at https://blazordynamiclist.azurewebsites.net

 ## Background